Lesson 3: Accommodating Hardware Changes¶

 Analysis¶

-component fails to implement its provided port correctly, because it allows move(…)
+The SimulatorImpl component fails to implement its provided port correctly, because it allows move(…)

-has been called with valid parameters, which is not allowed by ValveHAL
+to be called before setParameters(…) has been called with valid parameters, which is not allowed by ValveHAL.

-function can be called as the first interaction with the SimulatorImpl
+In the counterexample above, the move(…) function can be called as the first interaction with the SimulatorImpl.

-Modifying the SimulatorImpl
+Modifying the SimulatorImpl¶

-port we can see the following:
+Inspecting the ValveHAL port we can see the following:

 - When

-, it cannot be called again. - The
+setParameters(…)has been called and returnstrue, it cannot be called again. - The

-comply with these requirements, we need to modify it to remember when a successful call has been
+To make SimulatorImpl comply with these requirements, we need to modify it to remember when a successful call has been

-function.
-Before this has occurred, the move(…)
+made to the setParameters(…) function.
+Before this has occurred, the move(…) function must not be allowed.

-function must be allowed, but all further calls on setParameters(…)
+After this has occurred, the move(…) function must be allowed, but all further calls on setParameters(…) must

 be forbidden.

 To achieve this, we are going to use transition guards.
-Modify the SimulatorImpl
+Modify the SimulatorImpl state machine

 as follows:

-The following line declares a variable called parmsSet
+The following line declares a variable called parmsSet of type Bool, which is initialised to false by

 default: